nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 Examples
 --------

-* Send AT command to query network status with:
+* Send AT command to query network status:

   .. code-block:: console